 Unlike a freehold condominium where you have ownership of the unit in perpetuity, a leasehold apartment only allows ownership for 30 years, with the option to extend the leasehold for further 30 year periods.

-Occasionally, a superbly managed leasehold apartment development may seem attractive, but it limits your length of ownership and leasehold apartments are usually the same price as those available as freehold.
-A lease contract is typically terminated upon the death of the lessee, and without a provision for a succession clause cannot be passed on to your heirs.
+Some leasehold apartment developments may seem attractive, especially if they are well maintained, but your length of ownership is limited, and leasehold apartments are usually the same price as those available as freehold.
+In addition, a lease contract is typically terminated upon the death of the lessee, and without a provision for a succession clause cannot be passed on to your heirs.

 It is our opinion that you are best served looking for a freehold condominium, rather than a leasehold.